kylegorjanc/jax-otq/README.md

 ## unsolved problems

-I was unfortunately not able to achieve full user functionality, having spent more than two full days on it.
-I felt this was the most important part of the project, so continued to work at it.
+* I was unfortunately not able to achieve all the models I wanted, having spent more than two full days on user/session functionality.
+But I felt this was the most important part of the project, and that the other models hinged on it, so continued to work at it.
+* I also really wanted to do a little javascript click event project where users can "cheer for" (like/favorite) a runner and little stars would pop up around her photo.
+* I think I can use the Vimeo API so I can pull video directly from my partner (the "Miles & Trials" Documentarist) to a page on the site.
+That will be really cool when I get there!

 ## unexpected gains
-* While working on the comment system, I learned a great deal of the information I missed about testing and managed to implement it pretty well.
+* While working on the user/session system, I learned a great deal of the information I missed about testing and managed to implement it pretty well.
 I also was very confused about the lesson on static pages before I figured them out with this project.
-I'm very pleased with the result, but at the same time I wish that I had more app functionality.
+I'm very pleased with the result, but at the same time I wish that I had more cool features.
 * Planning was an amazing process this time around.
 I feel like I began coding with clear direction and a goal in mind, but could begin at the beginning, so to speak.

 ###resources: